spaceconcordia/rocketry-performance/documentation/statistical_analysis.md

 A statistical analysis is needed to establish the confidence of our simulations.

-## Pertinent Questions

 ## Scope

-It would be interesting to generate a distribution of simulation data in which variability in parameters was evaluated to produce a large set of results for all data of interest

 1. Tolerance analysis with Simulations to determine confidence limits of estimations (particularly altitude and velocity)
 2. How much variation in C$_d$ and motor impulse is required to achieve the recorded altitude and velocity